 “Yeah, sure.”
 Wanting me to walk back with her?
 That was a first.
 Usually, she said she was going and that was that.
 Left me standing, waving, leaving with a smile to go my own way.
 But never asked me to come with her.
 I could think a dozen different things about that request.

 We turned around on the corner and started walking again when she tapped me on the arm and started to cross the street.
 I crossed at my own pace, watching her expression turn impatient as I did.

 “That sidewalk wasn’t good enough for you?”
+I called.

-“No, actually.
-We already came up that side, so why ignore this side on the way back?”
+“No. We already came up that side, so why ignore this side on the way back?”

 “I didn’t know walking on the sidewalk could be so personal.
 Must be a Suna thing.
 Do you even have sidewalks there?”

 She scoffed and shook her head.
 “Yes, we have sidewalks.
 Better than these, I’ll say.
 And sidewalks aren’t personal.
 I just prefer to walk on both sides of a street that I travel on.”
 She looked at me for a moment, eyes narrowing in scrutiny.
 “I keep forgetting, though.
-The only things that interests you are clouds and game pieces.”
+The only things that interest you are clouds and game pieces.”

 “Yes.
 I’m glad you understand.”